sopnode/kube-install/README.md

 ki self-update   # to pull the latest version from github ki version       # to display the current version (the git hash)
 ```

-# notes on IPPools

-currently we use 2 separate IP Pools for the sopnode and the FIT* areas; this is actually not strictly necessary I believe.